English3000/Intro-to-Coding/README.md

 end
 ```

+**NOTE**

+Just like Rails is a folder structure with special capabilities, the Gemfile allows you to install gems created by Rails users to utilize additional capabilities.

 `bundle update`

 `rails g react:install` (if you get a message saying you need to install Yarn, follow the URL)